Some additional thoughts relative to the issue I addressed in yesterday’s Hollywood: Go Polanski Yourself.

 The most often heard argument in the defense of a rapist is that the victim of the rape “wanted it.”
 And the “proof” most often offered in support of that vile contention is the rape victim’s history of sexual promiscuity.

 And never ever forget: Rape is not about sex.
-By its definition rape can only ever be about one thing: the sustained, conscious and purposeful execution of the worst kind of violence.
-It’s about the purely evil need of one person to control and humiliate a weaker person (and, of course, to not get caught doing it).
+Rape is about one thing, and one thing only: the sustained, conscious and purposeful execution of profound violence.
+It’s about the purely evil need of one person to control and humiliate a weaker person.

 Ultimately a rapist doesn’t get off on sex.
 He gets off on making his victim beg, cry, and scream in pain.
 Rape is to sex what waterboarding is to going swimming.

 Don’t ever equate rape and sex, even in jest.